thephpleague/csv/docs/9.0/reader/record-mapping.md

 > using the date format `!Y-m-d` and the `Africa/Nairobi` timezone.
 Once created,
 > inject the date instance into the `observedOn` property of the class.

-The `Cell` attribute can be used:

-- on class properties and methods (public, protected or private).
+The `Cell` attribute can be used on class properties as well as on the class methods regardless of their visibility.
 The `Cell` attribute can take up to three (3) arguments which are all optional:

 - The `offset` argument which tell the engine which cell to use via its numeric or name offset.
 If not present